88-degrees/Book-of-Changes/appendix02s2.md

 'The will is exhausted' in paragraph 3 intimates that 'the repeated efforts' made by its subject have exhausted him.
 He can now only regret his failures.

-###### p.
-340

-What is said in paragraph 6 proceeds on a different view of the Text from that which I have followed.
+[What is said in paragraph 6](#p-340) proceeds on a different view of the Text from that which I have followed.

 <a name="fn_247"></a>[340:LVIII](#fr_247) The application of the Great Symbolism here will recall to many readers the [Hebrew maxims in Proverbs xxvii.
 17, 19](https://www.google.com/books/edition/Ancient_Jewish_Proverbs/i7JIAQAAMAAJ?hl=en&gbpv=1&pg=PA34).
 The sentiment of it, however, does not readily fit in to the teaching of the hexagram as set forth in the Text.

 There is nothing in the conduct of the subject of line 1 to awaken suspicion.
 He has as yet taken no action; but it was not necessary to say anything like this about the subject of line 2, his central position being an assurance that he would never do anything of a doubtful character.

-###### p.
-314

 Line 3 should be strong, and the desire of pleasure which is the idea of the hexagram leads its weak subject to the course which is so emphatically condemned.

-Paragraph 5 is incomplete.
+[Paragraph 5](#p-313) is incomplete.
 Does the correctness and appropriateness of the position of the subject of the line afford any explanation of his trusting the subject of the weak line above, who would only injure him?
 It ought to keep him on the contrary from doing so.
 The commentators have seen this, and say that the paragraph is intended by way of caution.

 The action of the hexagram should culminate and end in line 5.
 But the subject of it has not made brilliant attainment in the firmness and correctness by which the love of pleasure should be controlled.